Suga looks beyond coronavirus pandemic, focuses on economic recovery

-Prime Minister Yoshihide Suga on Friday evening revealed little new information about how his administration will fight to reduce the number of coronavirus patients, instead allotting most of the time for economic recovery measures and policy interests unrelated to public health.
+Prime Minister Yoshihide Suga on Friday evening revealed little new information about how his administration will fight to reduce the number of coronavirus patients, instead allotting most of the time during a 50-minute news conference for economic recovery measures and policy interests unrelated to public health.

-During the 50-minute news conference at the Prime Minister’s Office, Suga refrained from calling for tougher measures that would restrict the movement of people, but largely reiterated his administration’s efforts such as partially rolling back the Go To Travel and the Go To Eat stimulus programs and requests for the public to maintain personal hygiene.
+During the news conference at the Prime Minister’s Office, Suga refrained from calling for tougher measures that would restrict the movement of people, but largely reiterated his administration’s efforts such as partially rolling back the Go To Travel and the Go To Eat stimulus programs and urging the public to maintain personal hygiene.

 As anticipated, he made clear that those programs he helped engineer would not be rolled back completely as he said they are essential to sustaining the economy in regional areas.

-The news conference, which is customary and held at the end of a parliamentary session, is the first time Suga spoke in front of reporters longer than five minutes in roughly 1½ months.
-His reluctance to speak in front of the camera despite soaring COVID-19 cases nationwide prompted criticism from some critics and opposition lawmakers
+The customary news conference held at the end of parliamentary sessions was the first time Suga spoke in front of reporters for longer than five minutes in roughly 1½ months.
+His reluctance to speak in front of the camera despite soaring COVID-19 cases nationwide drew the ire of some critics and opposition lawmakers

 He renewed his pledge to bolster support for hospitals, elderly care homes and public health centers where virus tests are conducted, in addition to hotels where patients with lighter symptoms are treated and health care facilities for those with serious conditions.

+He also said the government will secure ¥1.5 trillion in regional revitalization subsidies to support restaurants that comply with requests to shorten business hours to curb the spread of the contagion.

-As for the vaccine, he announced government preparation is underway to immediately inoculate those who need it the most “while prioritizing safety and effectiveness,” but declined to say when that will become possible.
-Suga himself also admitted he would like to get vaccinated after letting medical professionals go first.
+As for the vaccine, he announced government preparations are underway to immediately inoculate those who need it the most “while prioritizing safety and effectiveness,” but declined to say when that will become possible.
+Suga himself said he would like to get vaccinated after letting medical professionals go first.

 “The highly alarming situation is still ongoing,” Suga said.
 “The government’s largest responsibility is to protect the lives and the livelihood of the citizens.”

-Strictly sticking to the manuscript and reading it aloud in even tones, he overall reiterated his past statements regarding his decision to reject six academics from being appointed to the Science Council of Japan, an unprecedented move that unleashed a torrent of criticism from opposition lawmakers and academics during the 41-day Diet session.
+Strictly sticking to a script and reading it aloud in even tones, he reiterated his past statements regarding his decision to reject six academics from being appointed to the Science Council of Japan, an unprecedented move that unleashed a torrent of criticism from opposition lawmakers and academics during the 41-day Diet session.

 Even on Friday evening, he refused to say why his administration broke with precedent but confessed, with a humorless smile, that he had anticipated the backlash against his decision.